cloudify-cosmo/cloudify-manager/tests/README.md

 ## Step 6: Installing REST service

 The *rest-service* project is the REST gateway all clients connect to.
-We will be running it as part of the tests, so we need install its dependencies. cd into the directory containing this file and run:
+We will be running it as part of the tests, so we need install It's dependencies. cd into the directory containing this file and run:

 ```bash